AdwaitKulkarni58/AdwaitKulkarni58/README.md

 # What I believe in:
 - Plan before code!!!
 This is as important as it gets, having a blueprint and a roadmap of the entire project is a must before writing a single line of code.
 - I love to draw out sketches and list possible approaches to a scenario before deciding on the best one.
 - Design principles matter.
-You can make your code a lot more faster, efficient, and easier to read by using the SOLID principles.
+You can make your code a lot more faster, efficient, and easier to read by using industry-standard practices and principles.
 - Separation of concerns and singular responsibility.
 It is really easy to include your styles in your logic file but that does not translate into healthy code style.
 Build a file structure first and then start writing code as per responsibilities.

 # What do my future plans include: (nothing too far ahead I promise)